manuelcasanova/socialTemplate/README.md

 The app supports private messaging, allowing users to send direct messages to one another.
 To initiate a conversation, you must first be approved as a followee.
 Once a conversation is started, it remains accessible even if the other user unfollows or mutes you (or vice-versa).
 However, both you and the other user have the option to hide or unhide conversations with muted individuals, giving you control over the visibility of these interactions.

+*** Posts Feature ***

+The app includes a social posting feature similar to a Facebook wall, where users can create posts to share with others.
+These posts can be reacted to (e.g., likes) and commented on by other users.
+Comments themselves can also receive reactions.
+To maintain a respectful environment, both posts and comments can be reported as inappropriate.
+Moderators have the ability to review reported content and determine whether it violates community guidelines.
+Importantly, moderators do not delete posts or comments — instead, a warning message is displayed to inform viewers that the content has been flagged, allowing them to proceed with discretion.
+Users retain full control over their content and may delete their own posts or comments at any time.
+All moderation actions are logged, including who reviewed the report, what decision was made, and when.
+Admins can access this moderation history, including a list of reported content and its status.

+*** App Settings ***

+The app includes an App Settings section designed exclusively for SuperAdmins, giving them centralized control over various features of the platform.
+This allows for quick and flexible customization of the app’s functionality without altering the codebase.
+SuperAdmins can toggle entire features on or off — such as private messaging, posting, profile editing, social connections, or the subscriber section — depending on the desired complexity of the app.
+This is especially useful for tailoring the app to different use cases, whether it be a lightweight community or a fully featured social platform.
+Additionally, this system is ideal for managing premium features: SuperAdmins can easily unlock access to specific features for paying subscribers.

+Beyond global toggles, App Settings offers fine-grained control over individual permissions.
+For instance, the Posts feature can be active while restricting posting to Admins only, disabling comments or reactions, or allowing users to report content but not delete it.
+Below is a breakdown of the configurable options:

+POSTS

+Disable Posts

+Admins Can Post

+Users Can Post

+Enable Post Interactions

+Reactions on Posts

+Report Posts

+Delete Posts

+Comments on Posts

+Reactions on Comments

+Report Comments

+Delete Comments

+DIRECT MESSAGING

+Disable Messaging

+Users Can Message

+Users Can Delete Messages

+SOCIAL CONNECTIONS

+Disable Social Features

+Enable Users Following

+Enable Muting

+ADMINISTRATORS

+Admins Can Manage Roles

+Admins Can Delete Users

+PROFILE

+Disable Edit Profile

+Users Can Edit Their Username

+Users Can Edit Their Email

+Users Can Edit Their Password

+Users Can Change Their Profile Image

+Users Can Delete Their Account

+SUBSCRIBER

+Disable Subscriber Feature

+These settings give SuperAdmins powerful tools to shape the user experience and enforce the app's policies or subscription structure as needed.

 *** ENVIRONMENTAL VARIABLES ***

   *** Backend ***

+NODE_ENV=development

   #PORT
 PORT=